salto-io/salto/docs/user_guide.md

 chmod +x ~/salto/salto
 ```

+>Note that on new MacOS versions, you will get prompted when trying to run `salto` for the first time, as currently the executable is not signed.
+As a workaround, you could open Finder, Right-Click the downloaded file, choose `Open` and click `Open` again.
+This downloaded file will be saved as an exception to your security settings.

 Alternatively, you can also just download and copy the binary using other standard tools, and manually edit the PATH per your OS's instructions.

 ### Upgrade Instructions